 As it was seen above, the

-set-var task has a new parameter:
+add-vars task has a new parameter:

 When it’s set to

-true, every textual variable added by this task is calculated if it starts with
+true, every textual variable that starts with

+= is calculated.
 Although, it would make sense to have it

 false by default.